butchhoward/play_screeps/training/readme.md

 Does not:
 * build roads,walls,etc. (unless manually placed construction sites)
+  * Does create a Main Roads between spawn, controller, and nearest sources
 * defend against attackers
 * any of the advanced skills (mining, manufacturing, trading, etc.)